What this tool helps you verify

-HDR Display Capability Check
+HDR Display Capability Test

 Visual comparison (for "subjective judgment")